Goutam192002/RVPS_Elections/readme.txt

 Suggestion-The method I would recommend is executing the election_database.sql .
 This would erase any chances of errors.
 You could also copy the election_database folder but that could cause some problems related to database engine

+Read the wiki for insights of what the project is all about

 The data used in this project is only for representational purpose.
 Any misuse of data could lead to legal action against the person